 Hunters and Gatherers: The Algonquians were hunters and gatherers.
 The Cree were the largest and most typical of the northern Algonquian.
 The Cree lived in the area south of Hudson Bay to almost to the Great Lakes.
-Most were Woodland Indians.
-Some were Plains Indians.
-All are considered Far North Indians.
+Most were Woodland people.
+Some were Plains people.
+All are considered Far North Native Americans.

-Homes and Transportation: They used bark canoes.
+Homes and Transportation: These early people used bark canoes.
 Homes were tepees covered with hide and bark.

 Clothing: They wore leather leggings and leather boots.
 Women wore leather dresses belted at the waist.
 They made detachable sleeves that could be removed for summer wear, and attached for winter wear.
 In the winter they added coats, gloves, and hats as needed.